Dutch angle: History

 Dutch angles are frequently used by film directors who have a background in the visual arts, such as Tim Burton (in Edward Scissorhands and Ed Wood), and Terry Gilliam (in Brazil, The Fisher King, 12 Monkeys, Fear and Loathing in Las Vegas and Tideland) to represent madness, disorientation, or drug psychosis.
 In his Evil Dead trilogy, Sam Raimi used Dutch angles to show that a character had become possessed by evil.
-In Rainer Werner Fassbinder’s Die Sehnsucht der Veronika Voss (1982), a Dutch angle is used (twice) to convey an odd tension that strangers are exerting on the main character.
+In Rainer Werner Fassbinder’s Die Sehnsucht der Veronika Voss (1982), a Dutch angle is used to convey the odd tension that strangers are exerting on the main character.

+Tom Hooper frequently uses Dutch angles in his work in more creative ways and to reflect the time periods and settings of the stories, as seen in his work on Les Misérables (2012) and The King's Speech (2010).
+In the 2008 miniseries John Adams, Hooper uses Dutch tilts to contrast the American scenes with the more traditional-looking cinematography of the scenes in France.

 Power Rangers used Dutch angles frequently under former stunt coordinator and executive producer Koichi Sakamoto.

 The Dutch angle is an overt cinematographical technique that can be overused.
 The science-fiction film Battlefield Earth (2000), in particular, drew sharp criticism for its pervasive use of the Dutch angle.
-In the words of film critic Roger Ebert, "the director, Roger Christian, has learned from better films that directors sometimes tilt their cameras, but he has not learned why".
+In the words of film critic Roger Ebert: "the director, Roger Christian, has learned from better films that directors sometimes tilt their cameras, but he has not learned why".

 Dutch angles are often used in horror video games, particularly those with static camera angles such as early entries in the Resident Evil and Silent Hill franchises.
 Similar to their use in movies, these angles are used to bring about a feeling of unease in the player.

+The Dutch angle is sometimes used for graphs of data when the intention is to mislead the viewer.